descostesn/introduction-git-bioit-workshop/README.md

 ![projects](pictures/First-steps-on-embl-git/step3.png)

   * A: Click on All to see all **repositories** hosted at EMBL.
-You can also filter these projects by 'Trending' or 'Most stars' features.
+You can also filter these projects by 'Trending' or 'Most stars' features (on the left side of the 'All' tab).
   * B: Display the repositories by 'last updated', 'name', 'oldest updated', and other criteria.
   * C: Display the repositories whether they are 'public', 'internal' or 'private'.
   * D: The 'New project' icon is always accessible from the interface (see next step).
+Now click on it and follow the next steps.

 #### 4. Create a new project